vinyk/DA6401_Assignment1/README.md

 This project implements a neural network training pipeline with integration to Weights & Biases (WandB) for experiment tracking.
 The training supports multiple hyperparameters, including optimizer choice, batch size, learning rate, and network architecture configuration.
 The project also includes a sweep configuration for hyperparameter optimization using WandB's Bayesian search method.

 ## Features
-- Train neural networks on MNIST or Fashion-MNIST datasets.
+- Train neural network on Fashion-MNIST dataset.
 - Track training progress and hyperparameters with Weights & Biases.
 - Hyperparameter optimization using WandB sweeps with Bayesian optimization.
 - Supports multiple optimizers including SGD, Adam, and others.